-Data you find on websites and reports help you understand market trends (for example, data on oil production and consumption) and competitors’ conditions.
+Reports and data on websites help you understand market trends (for example, data on oil production and consumption) and competitors’ conditions.
 Some sources have different levels of data availability and may require registration or subscription.

 Your pricing is also influenced by other factors such as product quality, customer service, customer experience, and value-adds.
 This information informs you how your competitors are differentiating themselves.
 It also helps you identify business areas where you can improve your offering.

 Note: during data gathering and analytics, avoid violating intellectual property, privacy, relevant local and international laws and regulations, antitrust laws, and price fixing practices.